 Health Unit Coordinator

-When a patient is admitted to a hospital or long-term care facility, it is assumed that they will be receiving care from nurses and doctors.
-However, families and patients may not realize that hospital admission and stays are administratively complicated and are overseen by health unit coordinators.
+When a patient is admitted to a hospital or long-term care facility, they are assumed to receive care from nurses and doctors.
+However, families and patients may not realize that hospital admissions and stays are administratively complicated and are overseen by health unit coordinators.

-Health unit coordinators work behind the scenes in hospitals, clinics, outpatient clinics, and care facilities to ensure a patient has everything they need during their stay at the facility.
+Health unit coordinators work behind the scenes in hospitals, clinics, outpatient clinics, and care facilities to ensure patients have everything they need during their stay.
 Duties for health unit coordinators include preparing a hospital room for a patient, ordering supplies as needed, coordinating medical procedures, and supervising the stay.
-This is a critical administrative role that ensures the hospital stay can be as uneventful as possible.
+This critical administrative role ensures the hospital stay can be as uneventful as possible.

-While some health unit coordinators complete on-the-job training, it is becoming an industry standard to complete a health unit coordinator education program.
+While some health unit coordinators complete on-the-job training, completing a health unit coordinator education program is becoming an industry standard.
 These programs vary in length and scope from an online self-paced certificate to an associate’s degree.
-Typically, the more education a student completes in this field, the better chances they have for employment, higher earnings, and future advancement.
+Typically, the more education a student completes in this field, the better their chances of employment, higher earnings, and future advancement.

 An optional step health unit coordinators can take that can also help with employability is to earn a certification through the National Association of Health Unit Coordinators (NAHUC) Certification Board.
 Some employers may even require applicants to already hold this certification.
 NAHUC certification demonstrates a high degree of competency in patient care coordination, order management, and customer service.